Bachelor of Arts in Humanities

 4. perceive and articulate — both in discussion and in writing — formal and historical relationships among written texts and other expressive forms.

-The department's lower-division General Education courses (HUM 130HUM 220, HUM 225) or other lower-division courses concerned with ideas, social conditions, and art forms are recommended for students planning to major or minor in Humanities.
+• The department's lower-division General Education courses (HUM- and CWL-prefix) are recommended for students planning to major in Humanities.

-• Humanities majors who successfully complete HUM 300GW will have satisfied the University Graduation Writing Assessment Requirement (GWAR).
+• Humanities majors who successfully complete HUM 300GW or CWL 400GW will have satisfied the University Graduation Writing Assessment Requirement (GWAR).

-HUM 300GWReading and Writing Across Creative Forms - GWAR3
+Reading and Writing Across Creative Forms - GWAR

 HUM/AMST 225Values in American Life3